IIRL-ND/ADRD-Bench/README.md

 - ADRD Daily Caring QA is released **for research and evaluation purposes only**
 - ADRD Unified QA complies with all original dataset licenses by providing **indices only**
-- This benchmark is **not intended for clinical deployment** or direct medical decision-making
+- This benchmark is **not intended for direct medical decision-making**

 ## Contact